Quick Take

 Predators, Threats, and Conservation Status

-Sharp-shinned hawks are listed as Of Least Concern on IUCN’s Redlist because their numbers have actually increased since the 1970s.
+Sharp-shinned hawks are listed as of Least Concern on IUCN’s Red List, although their population trend is currently decreasing.

 Although there is no clear-cut data on their population size, it is estimated that there are over 1 million sharp-shinned hawks worldwide.

-While that is excellent news, the sad reality is that they will eventually lose their habitat thanks to deforestation, as sharp-shinned hawks prefer breeding in dense forests, which diminish by the day.
+While that is excellent news, the sad reality is that they will eventually lose their habitat due to deforestation, as sharp-shinned hawks prefer breeding in dense forests, which are diminishing by the day.

 One of their biggest threats was the misuse of DDT between 1940 and 1970.
 DDT is an insecticide that has caused devastating effects on animals and their surroundings.
 This toxic chemical was responsible for considerable declines in the sharp-shinned hawk population during this time.